 Later, the Eisenhower administration passed the Dependents’ Medical Care Act.
 This bill covered the family of servicemen and eventually gave the Medicare program its name.
 President John Kennedy reignited the call for national health insurance in 1961.
 The task force he organized suggested the creation of a program for Americans over 65.

 Medicare’s First Baby Steps

 President Lyndon Johnson was the next to take up the call.
-In 1964, Johnson addressed Congress to create what would become Medicare.
+In 1964, Johnson addressed Congress to create what would become the Medicare program.
 The Medicare and Medicaid Act, also called the Social Security Amendments of 1965, passed Congress in a landslide, creating Medicare and Medicaid.
-President Truman, who Johnson hailed as the “true daddy of Medicare,” became the first person covered by Medicare.
+President Truman, who Johnson hailed as the “true daddy of Medicare,” became the first person covered by Medicare insurance.

-The next major expansion of Medicare was in 1972 under President Nixon.
-The first step in Medicare’s expansion opened Medicare to citizens with long-term disabilities and end-stage renal disease.
+The next major expansion of the Medicare program was in 1972 under President Nixon.
+The first step in Medicare’s expansion opened the Medicare program to citizens with long-term disabilities and end-stage renal disease.

 A Modern Medicare

 In 1997, private insurance plans, known as Part C or Medicare Advantage, were introduced.
 President George W. Bush expanded the Medicare program further by adding drug coverage through Medicare Part D in 2003.

 In 2010, President Barack Obama’s signature Affordable Care Act expanded Medicare insurance coverage for Americans to specific preventative services.
 These services included mammograms, diabetes screenings, and flu shots.